Pam Faris: Career

 Faris started her career at General Motors at Fisher Body.
 Faris was a case coordinator and a jury coordinator with the Genesee Circuit Court system.
 In 2003, Faris retired as a jury coordinator.

 In 2008, Faris became the CEO of the MDP-MI Blue Tiger until 2009.

 In 2010, Faris was appointed to become a member of the board of trustees for Mott Community College.

 On November 6, 2012, Faris won the election and became a Democratic member of the Michigan House of Representatives for District 48.
 Faris defeated Jeffrey Woolman with 63.77% of the votes.
 On November 4, 2014, as an incumbent, Faris won the election and continued serving District 48.
 Faris defeated Stephanie K. Stikovich with 62.33% of the votes.
-On November 8, 2016, as an incumber, Far is won the election and continued serving District 48.
+On November 8, 2016, as an encumber, Far is won the election and continued serving District 48.
 Far is defeated Joseph Reno with 53.82% of the vote.